Also known as mastopexy or breast ptosis cure.

 - Around the areolas;

 - The downward extension of the areolas to the folds of the breast;

 - Horizontally along the folds of the breast.

 Although incision scars are in most cases permanent, they fade and improve significantly over time.
-Dr. Christophe Desouches, surgeon from Marseille, will make every effort to place scars in hidden areas and minimize them, with the aim of achieving the desired result with the most discreet scars possible.
+Dr Christophe Desouches, surgeon from Marseille, will make every effort to place scars in hidden areas and minimize them, in order to achieve the desired result with the most discreet scars possible.

-What are the consequences of breast lift surgery?
+What are the consequences of the breast lift surgery?

 - Drains, if necessary;

 - The normal symptoms you will experience;

 In general, you can expect to have bandages, to wear compression garments, and sometimes you may have surgical drains.

 When the anesthesia wears off, you may feel some pain.
 If the pain is severe or long lasting, you will be given pain relievers through the veins.
 You will also see redness and swelling after the surgery.